fluteds/CSS/README.md

 Most of my code is for use with [Discord](https://discord.com), [Spicetify](https://github.com/khanhas/spicetify-cli), [Tumblr](https://tumblr.com) and [BetterDiscord](https://github.com/Jiiks/BetterDiscordApp).

-Information for each platform will be stated in the readme and by designated folder.
+Information for each platform will be stated in the `readme` and by designated folder.

 **Please note**

 - Most of these files are either slightly broken or completely broken.
-- All of these files are here due to Pastebin's new limited uploading.
+- All of these files are here due to Pastebin's new limited unlisted uploading.
-- This repo also counts as my CSS/HTML portfolio due to the fact I can no longer host unlimited hidden pastes on Pastebin.
+- This repo also counts as my CSS/HTML portfolio.
-- Under **no circumstances** may you redistribute under any other name.
+- Under no circumstances may you redistribute under any other name.
 - If you do want to work on these, that's great!
 Just please let me know!
 - Open as many pull requests or issues as you'd like.